-Hiking the Trail, even only sections of it, requires a special brand of hiker since many sections have rough terrain and some are frequently visited by extreme weather.
-However, it can also be very rewarding.
-Hikers can receive patches for completing certain sections of the Trail, even if it takes them several years to hike them bit by bit.
-Also, every once in a while a hiker will spy some "trail magic," such as a bit of food lovingly left at an overnight shelter or a stranger living nearby offering a night's lodging and a shower.
+Hiking the trail, even only sections of it, requires a special brand of hiker.
+Since many sections have rough terrain and some are frequently visited by extreme weather, not just anyone should take on the Appalachians.
+While challenging it may be, hiking this section of the country can also be a very rewarding experience Hikers can receive patches for completing certain sections of the trail, even if it takes them several years to hike them bit by bit.
+Also, every once in a while, a hiker will spy some "trail magic," such as a bit of food lovingly left at an overnight shelter or a stranger living nearby offering a night's lodging and a shower.

 It's best to know as much as possible about the trail before beginning a trip, which is where a hiking group can really come in handy.

 Since the Appalachian Trail is so long and extensive, dozens of Trail hiking groups are devoted to it, located in several states.
 These groups don't just go on group hikes.
 They also help to maintain the trail in what they consider their jurisdictions.
 Maintenance includes clearing brush; building walls, stairs, and bridges, moving rocks and felled trees; and ensuring appropriate drainage is in place to prevent soil erosion and protect natural areas surrounding the trail.

 For example, the Maine Appalachian Trail Club is responsible for the 266.8 miles from the north end of the trail at Katahdin to Grafton Notch.
 The Appalachian Mountain Club takes care of the rest of the trail in Maine.

 Besides Maine, 13 additional states have Appalachian Trail hiking groups.
 Not coincidentally, these are the remaining states that contain sections of the trail: